-The Directors submit their Annual Report and the audited Financial Statements on the affairs of Albion Development VCT PLC (the "Company") for the year ended 31 December 2023.
-The Statement of corporate governance on pages 52 to 58 forms a part of the Directors' report.
+The Directors submit their Annual Report and the audited Financial Statements of Kings Arms Yard VCT PLC (the "Company") for the year ended 31 December 2023.
+The Statement of corporate governance on pages 53 to 60 forms a part of the Directors' report.